narrowspark/configurators/.github/PULL_REQUEST_TEMPLATE.md

 Additionally:
  - Always add tests and ensure they pass.
+ - Update or add documentation if there a missing.
- - Never break backward compatibility
+ - Never break backward compatibility.
  - Bug fixes must be submitted against the lowest branch where they apply (lowest branches are regularly merged to upper ones so they get the fixes too).
  - Features and deprecations must be submitted against the branch "master".